domsen123/directus-extensions/README.md

 <br/>

 # Directus SSR 🐰 ⚡
-Render your Vite Application next to Directus with zero config.
+Render your Vite Application next to Directus: easy as hell.

 # Installation
 Install `directus-extension-ssr` into your self-hosted [directus](https://directus.io/) instance.